rackerlabs/docs-developer-blog/_posts/2018-07-16-upgrading-oracle-business-intelligence-discoverer-part-1.md

 -  http://www.oracle.com/technetwork/middleware/downloads/fmw-11gr1certmatrix.xls

-**Note**: If you are using Red Hat Linux (RHEL), you must be on version 6 or lower before you can install Discoverer 11.1.1.7.
+**Note**: If you are using Red Hat&reg; Linux (RHEL), you must be on version 6 or lower before you can install Discoverer 11.1.1.7.

 ### Installation of required software

-Before installing, or upgrading to, Discoverer 11.1.1.7, download the following
+Before installing or upgrading to Discoverer 11.1.1.7, download the following
 software:

 -	Oracle WebLogic 10.3.5 or 10.3.6 (Oracle Fusion Middleware 11.1.1.7.0 is
-   certified with WebLogic Server versions 10.3.5 and 10.3.6.)
+   certified with WebLogic Server versions 10.3.5 and 10.3.6)

--	Oracle Portal, Forms, Reports and Discoverer 11g 11.1.1.2.
+-	Oracle Portal, Forms, Reports and Discoverer 11g 11.1.1.2

 -	Oracle Portal, Forms, Reports and Discoverer 11g Patch Set 6 (11.1.1.7.0)
-   (patch id 16471668).
+   (patch ID 16471668)

--	Repository Creation Utility (RCU) for creating the database schemas.
+-	Repository Creation Utility (RCU) for creating the database schemas

 #### Oracle WebLogic installation

-Before proceeding, ensure you are not using the default JDK (for 64bit OS).
+Before proceeding, ensure that you are not using the default JDK (for 64bit OS).
 Instead, use JDK 1.7.0_07 or a similar version.

-The following steps detail the Oracle WebLogic Server 11gR1 (10.3.6) installation.
+Use the following steps for the Oracle WebLogic Server 11gR1 (10.3.6) installation.

 1. Run the following command to start the installation:

    <JDK_PATH>/bin/java -d64 -jar -Djava.io.tmpdir=<temp_dir_loc> ./wls1036_generic.jar -log=<loc/filename>

 2. Click **Next** on the **Welcome** screen.

 3. Create the new Middleware home by specifying the location.

-4. Provide Oracle support credentials (If required).
+4. Provide Oracle support credentials (if required).

 5. Choose the install type, either typical (recommended) or custom.